Viir/bots/guide/observing-and-inspecting-a-bot.md

 ## Sharing Observations

 To collaborate on the development of a bot, we often need to communicate scenarios, situations in which we want the bot to work.
 One way to describe such a scenario is to use the recording of an actual session as it happened.
 To export any session displayed in the DevTools, use the "Download session archive" button.
 This gets you a zip-archive that you can then share with other people.
-Now you can get help from other developers for your exact situation, no matter if the solution requires a change in program code or just different app-settings.
+Now you can get help from other developers for your exact situation, no matter if the solution requires a change in program code or just different bot-settings.

 To import such a session archive in DevTools, use the `botlab  devtools` command with the path to the zip-archive as an additional argument: